OfficeDev/office-js-docs-pr/docs/excel/performance.md

 ## Payload size limit best practices

 The Excel JavaScript API has size limitations for API calls.
-Excel on the web has a payload size limit for requests and responses of 5MB, and an API will return a `RichAPI.Error` error if this limit is exceeded.
+Excel on the web has a payload size limit for requests and responses of 5MB, and an API returns a `RichAPI.Error` error if this limit is exceeded.
 On all platforms, a range is limited to five million cells for get operations.
 Large ranges typically exceed both of these limitations.

 ### Payload size